Esri/calcite-bootstrap/docs/source/examples/_index.md

       <!-- Main jumbotron for a primary marketing message or call to action -->
       <div class="jumbotron">
         <h1>Theme example</h1>
-        <p>This is a template showcasing what you can expect in Calcite-Bootstrap.
+        <p>This is a template showcasing what you can expect in Calcite Bootstrap.
 Use it as a starting point to create something more unique by building on or modifying it.</p>
       </div>